Aischii/mangaWebsite/TEMP_README_before.md

 - Dev: `npm run dev`
 - Prod: `npm start`
 - The server binds to `PORT` env var or 3000.
 If port is in use, it retries on subsequent ports and logs the chosen one.

-### Turnstile behavior

-- A first-visit verification page is shown once per session; login, register, and comment posts also verify.
-- Development convenience: Turnstile auto-disables on localhost when `NODE_ENV` != `production`.
-- You can force-disable or force-enable with `TURNSTILE_ENABLED` in `.env`.
-- `.env` is gitignored, so the Turnstile secret is never committed.

 ## Scripts